 Every single Thai person is out on the streets, soaking each other in the water, throwing water-filled balloons, pouring from buckets, or firing water from the pistols.
 No one is left dry and you simply can’t resist the temptation to join this fun celebration.

-On the contrary, the Phuket Vegetarian Festival, mainly celebrated by local Chinese communities, is nothing like the name implies.
+Mainly celebrated by local Chinese communities, the festival is nothing like the name implies.
 Also referred to as the Nine Emperor Gods Festival lasts for nine days and features unusual religious rituals such as piercing arms, cheeks, face, back, and legs with swords, knives, axes, or anything they can get hands-on.
 This is definitely not for those who have a weak stomach or faints at the sight of blood.

 Thailand’s big cities such as Bangkok, Pattaya, and Phuket have some of the best walking streets for nightlife boasting with bars, night markets, cabaret shows, restaurants, street vendors, tattoo shops, massage parlors, and much more.